mxklb/boluscalculator/README.md

 Actually the code is not tested, reviewed or validated!

 ### Todo
-- Add therapy settings for daytime _Late_
+- --Add therapy settings for daytime _Late_--
 - Make different measurement units available
 - Form entries should remember/cache values!?
 - Default therapy settings should be configureable